-Now, losing a platform would now mean a loss of €1.100 (+/-) instead of the €1.000 that you were willing to loose to begin with.
-Obviously, you technically only loose your original deposit (€1.000) – the interests are just a bonus (money you didn’t have to begin with).
+Now, losing a platform would now mean a loss of €1.100 (+/-) instead of the €1.000 that you were willing to lose to begin with.
+Obviously, you technically only lose your original deposit (€1.000) – the interests are just a bonus (money you didn’t have to begin with).
 You now have two options:

 - You can accept the new “loss-limit” of your original deposit+accumulated interest OR